 Davoin Shower-Handel, is that you?
-Our favorite (real) names from the NFL draft
+Our favorite (real) names from the NFL Draft

 His name is derived from King David in the Bible, but it wasn’t easy being named King since a lot of other kids liked to poke fun at the name while growing up.

-But given he made millions over his NFL career, those kids likely aren't making fun of him anymore.
+But given he made millions over his NFL career, those people likely aren’t making fun of him anymore.

 As for the name, his parents named him with the same meaning as a pharaoh, except they just took away the second "a."